 Care for Every Person At Every Level, Every Day

 Dimock’s Behavioral Health Services are a key part of Dimock’s commitment to healing the whole person, mind and body.
-Behavioral Health clients have access to all of the Healthcare and Child & Family support services that we provide.
-We welcome individuals and families, young and old to come for care and support.
+We welcome individuals and families of all ages, and even offer a pediatric behavioral health program.

 Where Care is Not Just a Word, It’s a Commitment

-Dimock offers one of just 30 fully comprehensive substance use disorder treatment facilities in the state.
+Dimock offers a full spectrum of substance use treatment services right here on our nine-acre campus.
 Here, we work as a team to treat and support clients throughout the recovery process.
-Our clinical teams work together to ensure each client receives safe, medication-assisted withdrawal and support within a respectful environment.
+Our clinical teams work together to ensure each client receives safe, medication-assisted withdrawal, counseling, case management, and support within a respectful environment.

 “On a very basic level, Dimock saved my life.
 It’s given me peace of mind.
 It’s given me me back.”